-1.12.
+1.13.
 PROVISIONS

-Provisions are recognised when the municipality has a present legal or constructive obligation as a result of past events, it is possible that an outflow of resource embodying economic benefits will be required to settle the obligation and a reliable estimate of the provision can be made.
-Provisions are reviewed at reporting date and adjusted to reflect the current best estimate.
+Provisions are recognised when the Municipality has a present legal or constructive obligation as a result of past events, it is possible that an outflow of resource embodying economic benefits or service potential will be required to settle the obligation and a reliable estimate of the provision can be made.
+Provisions are reviewed at reporting date and adjusted to reflect the current best estimate of future outflows of resources.
 Where the effect is material, non-current provisions are discounted to their present value using a discount rate that reflects the market's current assessment of the time value of money, adjusted for risks specific to the liability (for example in the case of obligations for the rehabilitation of land).

-The municipality does not recognise a contingent liability or contingent asset.
+The Municipality does not recognise a contingent liability or contingent asset.
 A contingent liability is disclosed unless the possibility of an outflow of resources embodying economic benefits is remote.
 A contingent asset is disclosed where an inflow of economic benefits is possible.